-Investment income was \$0.2 million, \$0.2 million and \$0.2 million in 2021, 2020 and 2019, respectively.
+Investment income was \$0.3 million, \$0.2 million and \$0.2 million in 2022, 2021 and 2020, respectively.
 Investment income is generally earned on excess cash balances.

-Interest expense was \$1.2 million, \$4.4 million and \$2.1 million in 2021, 2020 and 2019, respectively.
+Interest expense was \$1.1 million, \$1.2 million and \$4.4 million in 2022, 2021 and 2020, respectively.
 Interest expense is primarily comprised of interest expense on the amount borrowed and outstanding on our revolving debt facility, debt standby charges as well as the amortization of deferred financing charges.
+Interest expense decreased in 2022 compared to 2021 as a result of a lower average debt balance.
 Interest expense decreased in 2021 compared to 2020 as a result of lower average interest rates and a lower average debt balance.
-Interest expense increased in 2020 compared to 2019 as a result of higher average interest rates and a higher average debt balance due to additional debt facility borrowings to fund the 2020 Acquisitions.